qwantix/qwx/README.md

 .mount('services');
 ```

+### appRoot
+Define custom root mount point.
+By default app name is used as appRoot

 ### mask
 Mask to match file or directory
 By default is set to `/^[^._]/`, ignore file staring with "." or "_"